swati-gwc/Python-programs/README.md

 1. `pip list` displays a list of installed package names and version numbers.
 2. `pip show <package-name>` to display detailed information about a specific package.

+### conda related

+1. `conda install -c conda-forge <package-name>` : Use this command to install package in anaconda or Jupyter Notebook which does not get installed from simple conda install command.

 ### My Favourite Python repositories on GitHub
 1. [Python Mini Projects](https://github.com/Python-World/python-mini-projects)